DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Setup/CASH-AND-BANK-MANAGEMENT/Modern-bank-reconciliation-migration.md

 <ins>**Reconciliation matching rules**</ins> |
 Action 'Mark new transactions' | BankReconciliationMatchRule.MatchActionType               | Action 'Generate voucher' Offset account   | BankReconciliationMatchRule.SAB_FinOffsetLedgerDimension  |
+Financial dimensions                          | Replaced with std.

 Following Finance utilities fields are still used with Modern bank reconciliation:

 **Finance utilities field**    | **Table.Field**
 :-------                       |:-------
 Offset type | BankReconciliationMatchRule.SAB_FinOffsetAccountType |

+Tax group                                   | Std has added to 'Generate voucher'.
+Where the offset company is intercompany, Finance utilities tax field is enabled and will provide intercompany tax options.
+Item tax group                              | Std has added to 'Generate voucher'.
+Where the offset company is intercompany, Finance utilities tax field is enabled and will provide intercompany tax options.

 ### Offset type Bank